 Optus is selling Apple Watch and iPhone bundles on contract

-Optus is offering up a variety of Apple Watch Sport smartwatches with selected iPhone 6s and iPhone 6s Plus plans, but device repayments don't offer much of a saving.
+Optus is offering up a variety of Apple Watch Sport smartwatches with selected iPhone 6s and iPhone 6s Plus plans, but device repayments don't offer much of a savings.

 Buying a smartphone on contract means that you don't have to cough up money for it upfront, and also sometimes means you get the phone itself for less than it would cost if you buy it outright.
 The telco absorbs the price difference and makes up for it with the phone contract charges which you have to pay over 24 months, and that’s well understood.
 In some cases, buying outright remains cheaper, and you can use our Mobile Phone Finder to work out the cheapest way to purchase any phone.